Sonitpur district

 Sonitpur district [Pron: ˌsə(ʊ)nɪtˈpʊə or ˌʃə(ʊ)nɪtˈpʊə] is an administrative district in the state of Assam in India.
 The district headquarters is located at Tezpur.

 Etymology

-The name of the is derived from a story found in Hindu epics specifically the Bhagavata Mahapurana where the city was established by Bānāsur the eldest son of Bali who did great penance or tapasya to Lord Shiva who promised to look over the city.
+The name of the district is derived from a story found in Hindu epics specifically the Bhagavata Purana and in the locally composed Kalika Purana by the Brahmin pandits where the city was established by Banasura the eldest son of Bali who did great penance or tapasya to Lord Shiva who promised to look over the city.
 The Sanskrit word Śōṇita means blood.
 The etymology of Tezpur, the headquarter of this district is also based on the story.

 History

-Sonitpur district was once part of the kingdom of Kamarupa.
-A plate dated to the 11th century CE, during the reign of the Pala dynasty, records a land grant to a Brahmin.
-Descriptions in the plate indicate the region was ruled by a relatively powerful monarch with a well-organized administration.
-It was occupied by the Baro-Bhuyan feudal lords in the 14th century.
+Duars

+Sonitpur district falls under the Darrang Duars which includes the region between the Bornadi River and Dhansiri River.

+Trade and relation with Tibet

+According to Tibetan chronicles, the ruler of Darrang (now Sonitpur district) used to pay tribute to Wongme Palder the ruler of Thembang (now West Kameng district, Arunachal Pradesh) who was a descendant of an exiled Tibetan prince named Lhase Tsangma, brother of Tibetan ruler Ralpacan in the 9th century C.E.